On this page

 What we can offer students

-Do you want to be a doctor, a nurse or another important staff member in the Health Industry in the Bay of Plenty?
+Do you want to be a doctor, a nurse or another important staff member in the Bay of Plenty health industry?

 - The Bay of Plenty Clinical Campus can offer you training and research opportunities for all disciplines at hospitals in Tauranga and Whakatāne.

-The Bay of Plenty Clinical Campus administers undergraduate student placements and clinical training for the Bay of Plenty District Health Board (BOPDHB) which provides primary and secondary healthcare services to over 200,000 people in the Eastern and Western Bay of Plenty.
+The Bay of Plenty Clinical Campus administers undergraduate student placements and clinical training for Te Whatu Ora - Health New Zealand Hauora a Toi Bay of Plenty, which provides primary and secondary healthcare services to over 200,000 people in the Bay of Plenty.